-If the Commission adopts a resolution of no confidence, the City Council Committee on Public Safety shall hold a hearing within 14 days at which it shall consider and vote on whether to recommend that the affected party be removed for cause, which shall include, but is not limited to, incompetence, neglect of duty, gross misconduct, or criminal conduct of any type that threatens to impair or undermine public confidence.
-If the affected party requests to appear at the hearing, the affected party shall be given an opportunity to speak and to respond to questions from Committee on Public Safety members.
-If a majority of the Committee on Public Safety votes in the affirmative to recommend that the affected party be removed, then the full City Council shall consider and vote on whether to recommend that the affected party be removed.
-The meeting of the full City Council shall take place within 30 days of the Commission's vote of no confidence, or at the next regular meeting of the full City Council.
-If a majority of the City Council votes in the affirmative to recommend that the affected party be removed, the Mayor shall respond in writing to the City Council within 14 days after adoption of the resolution explaining the actions that the Mayor will take in response.
+If the Commission adopts a resolution of no confidence in the Superintendent, a Police Board member, or the Chief Administrator, the City Council Committee on Public Safety shall hold a hearing within 14 days at which it shall consider and vote on whether to recommend that the affected party be removed for Just Cause.
+If the affected party requests to appear at the hearing, they shall be given an opportunity to speak and to respond to questions from Committee members If a majority of the members of the Committee on Public Safety votes in the affirmative to recommend that the affected party be removed, then the City Council shall consider and vote on whether to recommend that the affected party be removed or, in the case of the Chief Administrator, whether to remove.
+The City Council shall meet for this purpose either within 30 days of the Commission's vote of no confidence, or at the next regular meeting of the City Council

+(b) If a two-thirds majority of all members of the City Council vote in the affirmative to recommend that the Superintendent or a Police Board member be removed, the Mayor shall respond in writing to the City Council within 14 days after adoption of the resolution, explaining the actions that the Mayor will take in response.